High-Performance-Computing/Project/Replicability.md

 ## Spark

 We used Spark version 3.1.1.
+Other libraries and dependencies can be found in equirements.txt.